Crow-dipper rhizomes (Ban Xia) Fresh ginger (Sheng Jiang)

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

 In this case Xiao Ban Xia Tang is used by TCM practitioners to fight patterns like Phlegm.
-From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as morning sickness for instance.
+From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as morning sickness or travel sickness for instance.

 On this page, after a detailed description of each of the two ingredients in Xiao Ban Xia Tang, we review the patterns and conditions that Xiao Ban Xia Tang helps treat.